Thursday, 15 August 2024

 Lincoln, whose poetry is the equal of Jefferson’s, looks past the ratification of the Constitution and the defeat of the British, all the way back to the “proposition” that Jefferson’s draft set forth: a conception of a different kind of nation, based in law, yes, but conceived in liberty and inspired and nourished by the idea of freedom.

 No. These guys were lawyers.
 The fact that a particular set of people say that they will adhere to a certain contract does not change that contract into something divinely ordained or inherently superior to the will of the people who created it.
-True, this interpretation could be given but that any interpretation could be given to anything.
+True, this interpretation could be given but then any interpretation could be given to anything.
 So long as there was a Bench to decide matters of law in a buck-stopped, protocol bound, manner, it was up to concerned parties to make representations regarding the facts of the case or indeed to so change the facts that they prevailed willy nilly.

 Lincoln sees something that Jefferson did—the uncertainty of the proposition, the newness, the radical nature of demanding liberty unfettered by governmental fiat,

 The thing wasn't new.
 English speaking lawyers had been babbling on about shite like this for centuries!
 Indeed, we'd have to go Ulrich Von Hutten, who died in 1523, and other such 'Humanists', to properly locate the well-springs from which this stream of English jurisprudence had begun to bubble.
-America

 whether from a monarch or a government.